Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 # Day 18: Understanding Command and Control (C2) and Introduction to Mythic Framework

 ## Synopsis
-In this session, I wwell begin to uncover the concept of **Command and Control (C2)**, explaining why it is a critical tactic for attackers and providing an overview of **common C2 tools** used in the wild.
+In this session, I will begin to uncover the concept of **Command and Control (C2)**, explaining why it is a critical tactic for attackers and providing an overview of **common C2 tools** used in the wild.
 I also researched the **Mythic framework**, which I'll be using in this challenge.
 By the end of this session, you'll have a solid understanding of what **C2** is, why it's important for attackers, and some of the tools commonly used to establish C2 connections.

 ## Key Points